filecash/filecash_announcement/README.md

     2. Close all lotus programme
     3. Rename lotus catalogue: mv ~/.lotus  ~/.lotus-bak
     4. Download the mirror file at: wget https://snapshot.file.cash/fic-snapshot-20201117.car (The mirror file will upgrade at 2:00am Beijing time on a daily basis, fic-snapshot-2020xxxx.car)
-    5. Import mirror file: lotus daemon --import-snapshot fic-snapshot-20201117.car
+    5. Import mirror file: env LOTUS_SKIP_GENESIS_CHECK=_yes_ lotus daemon --import-snapshot fic-snapshot-20201117.car

 #### Announcement on Step2 conclusion 16th Nov
 Free-of-pledge network setp2 has concluded and improvement has been made as below.